kbrady/tess/README.md

 .hocr files -> .xml files which have been cleaned using the stimuli files

 Initially I am assuming that we have a text file for the stimuli with the correct line breaks and that students don't resize the web page during the experiment.

+This process currently takes almost an hour and 48 minutes per session with digital reading.
+Tessaract is defenatly taking up most of that time.
+On average each session with a digital reading component has 144 images associated with that reading.
+Our goal should be to not run tesseract on all of them.

 ### pair_screen_with_eyes.py
 .xml files -> .csv file with the distances from the x and y observed by the eye tracker to the words in the document (as displayed on the screen).